Chart Color Schemes

 AreaSearch assessment positions Inverell Surrounds - East ahead of most Australian regions for employment performance

-Inverell Surrounds - East has a balanced workforce with white and blue collar employment, diverse sector representation, an unemployment rate of 2.9% as of June 2025, and estimated employment growth of 4.5% over the past year.
-There are 2,534 residents in work, with an unemployment rate 0.8% lower than Rest of NSW's rate of 3.7%.
+Inverell Surrounds - East, as of June 2025, has an unemployment rate of 2.9% with estimated employment growth of 4.5% over the past year.
+This is below Rest of NSW's unemployment rate of 3.7%.

-Workforce participation is significantly lower at 49.0%, compared to Rest of NSW's 56.4%.
-Employment concentrations include agriculture, forestry & fishing (6.3 times the regional level), health care & social assistance, and education & training.
-The area has limited local employment opportunities, as indicated by Census data.
-Over the year to June 2025, employment increased by 4.5% while labour force grew by 3.8%, reducing unemployment by 0.7 percentage points.
+Workforce participation in Inverell Surrounds - East lags at 49.0%, compared to Rest of NSW's 56.4%.
+Employment is concentrated in agriculture, forestry & fishing (6.3 times the regional level), health care & social assistance, and education & training.
+Accommodation & food employs just 3.1% locally, below Rest of NSW's 7.8%.
+Over the year to June 2025, employment increased by 4.5%, while labour force grew by 3.8%, causing unemployment to fall by 0.7 percentage points.

-This contrasts with Rest of NSW where employment contracted by 0.1%.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, losing 19,270 jobs, with an unemployment rate of 4.3%, compared to the national rate of 4.5% and national employment growth of 0.26%.
-National employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Inverell Surrounds - East's employment mix suggests local growth of approximately 5.0% over five years and 11.4% over ten years.
+In contrast, Rest of NSW saw employment contract by 0.1% and unemployment rise by 0.4 percentage points.
+State-level data to Nov-25 shows NSW employment contracted by 0.03%, with the state unemployment rate at 3.9%.
+National forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but local projections suggest Inverell Surrounds - East's employment should increase by 5.0% over five years and 11.4% over ten years.

 Frequently Asked Questions - Employment